lohic/ITS/wp-content/plugins/crop-thumbnails/readme.txt

 5. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==
+= 1.2.5 =
+* fix a bug that may occure on utf8-filenames
+* update vue.js and the other libraries to current version
+* refactoring vue-code and build

+= 1.2.4 =
+* change the enqueue-name of the vue.js-library provided with the plugin to "cpt_vue" to make it possible to prevent this specific include
+* update js-dev dependencies
+* add the filter "crop_thumbnails_filename" to make it possible to change the target path/filename (thanks to https://github.com/matzeeable)
+* improve readme

+= 1.2.3 =
+* fix a php-notice displayed on the settings-screen

+= 1.2.2 =
+* fix calling a non static function in a static statically (fixes a bug where the plugin do not run locally)

+= 1.2.1 =
+* fix a javascript-bug that occurs in Wordpress 4.9.2 in relation with yoast seo-plugin

+= 1.2.0 =
+* the used cropping data are now stored in the image after the crop, making it possible to code a plugin for restoring the cropped region on new image-sizes
+* fix for hiding crop sizes is not working when the image_size_names_choose-filter is used for that post-type
+* change permission from 'upload_files' to 'edit_files' (Attention: authors will no longer able to crop the thumbnails)
+* add a filter function to override the permission to crop thumbnails (crop_thumbnails_user_permission_check)
+* add settings-section to set if users can crop thumbnails with capability "edit_files" or "upload_files"
+* get featured image panel button working in wordpress v5

+= 1.1.3 =
+* add a filter (crop_thumbnails_activat_on_adminpages), for adding the plugins js/css on futher admin-pages like the taxonomy edit-page.
+* update js and webpack dependencies

 = 1.1.2 =
 * add an css-class on the listing of image-sizes